fosdickio/til/elixir/elixir-notes.md

 ## High-Level Transformations

 ### Nested Function Calls
-The following examples are 3 different ways of writing the same code
+The following examples are 3 different ways of writing the same code.
 ```bash
 # Intermediate variables
 def handle(request) do